kozmo2k4/raspipc/README.md

 ## About
 Pronounced: Ras - Pip - See

+Goals:
-Goal: easily display security cameras on a dedicated monitor with a simple and modern WebUI.
+ * Easily display security cameras on a dedicated monitor managed via simple and modern WebUI.
+ * Use excess resources to provide secure remote access to security cameras via OpenVPN.
+   * Port Forwarding to IPCameras is EVIL, to make it even easier it this will encourage its use.

 > Under Very Heavy Development - NON FUNCTIONAL